NERC-CEH/dri-timeseries-processor/README.md

 This contains a number of useful functions for loading and comparing timeseries data (e.g. ts_ids).
 It builds on BaseTestHelper, allowing all functionality within BaseTestHelper to also be available in the TimeSeriesTestHelper.

 It is used in a similar way to the BaseTestHelper.
-The fixutre name is `ts_test_helper`
+The fixture name is `ts_test_helper`

 ### S3TestHelper